MaxLeiter/maxleiter.com/posts/supabase-next-analytics.md

     ```

-    The only different between `private` and `public` is the second argument passed to `createClient`: change that depending on which you want to use.
+    The only difference between `private` and `public` is the second argument passed to `createClient`: change that depending on which you want to use.

 4. Create an [API route](https://nextjs.org/docs/api-routes/introduction) for submitting views.
 You could do this directly from the middleware but adding it as a serverless function gives you more freedom to extend it in the future.
-Also note that anyone can trigger this function, so you may want to protect with by adding a new environment variable and sending that with the request from the middleware.
+Also note that anyone can trigger this function, so you may want to protect it by adding a new environment variable and sending that with the request from the middleware.
 Then, only your server requests will ever have that value and can be verified as legitimate.

     ```typescript title=pages/api/view.ts
     import { NextApiRequest, NextApiResponse } from "next";